 21. Financial Statements

-Before having your FDD prepared by a franchise attorney, there are many things of which you must be aware, and many decisions you must make.
+Before having your Franchise Disclosure Document prepared by a franchise attorney, there are many things of which you must be aware, and many decisions you must make.
 You will be held legally liable for any statements and promises you make within this document.
 Items that require serious consideration and legal analysis include:

 You will need to have a financial statement for the franchise entity.
 Depending on when you organized your franchise company and the states in which you register your franchise, you may be eligible for a more relaxed financial review.
 You will also have to decide whether and how much information to provide in your Financial Performance Representation.